AaronRMartinez/AaronRMartinez/README.md

 ## 🛠️ Marquee Projects

-**Vulnerability Management Program Implementation Lab**
+**Vulnerability Management Program Implementation Project**

 In my Vulnerability Management Program Implementation lab, I simulated the implementation of a comprehensive Vulnerability Management Program (VMP) within an organization.
 The project documents the journey from having no existing vulnerability management practices to the successful establishment and execution of a formalized program.

 <a href="https://github.com/AaronRMartinez/Vulnerability-Management-Program-Implementation">Vulnerability Management Program Implementation Project Link</a>

-**"Threat Hunting Scenario: Tor" Lab**
+**"Threat Hunting Scenario: Unauthorized Tor Usage" Project**

-The "Threat Hunting Scenario: Tor" lab provides a structured approach to detecting unauthorized Tor browser usage within an enterprise environment.
-This scenario depicts a scenario in which a security team memmber aimis to identify employees or attackers attempting to bypass network security controls using Tor for anonymous browsing.
-By leveraging Microsoft Defender for Endpoint (MDE) and Kusto Query Language (KQL), a methodical process is done to monitor, detect, and analyze Tor-related activity in a Windows 10 environment deployed within Microsoft Azure.
+My "Threat Hunting Scenario: Unauthorized Tor Usage" project demonstrates a structured approach to detecting unauthorized Tor browser usage within an enterprise environment.
+This project imitates a scenario in which a security team memmber aimis to identify employees or attackers attempting to bypass network security controls using Tor for anonymous browsing.
+By leveraging Microsoft Defender for Endpoint (MDE) and Kusto Query Language (KQL), a methodical process is undergone to monitor, detect, and analyze Tor-related activity in a Windows 10 environment deployed within Microsoft Azure.

 <a href="https://github.com/AaronRMartinez/Threat-Hunting-Scenario-Tor">Threat Hunting Scenario: Tor Project Link</a>